Pints, Pounds, & Pâté

 Don't forget your umbrella!

-I opt for a compact umbrella that I can jam into a pocket before departing in the morning, use for 20 minutes as needed, dry off, and stuff back into the pocket.
+Not a fan of small, flimsy umbrellas?
 Another option is a much larger umbrella/walking stick.
 One of the hotels we stayed in, on our first trip to London, The Goring, had free hotel umbrellas for guests' use.
-If you're inclined toward a larger umbrella, I'd *strongly* vote for buying it once you get there, rather than hauling it over with you.
+If you're inclined toward a larger umbrella on the rainiest days, I'd *strongly* vote for buying it once you get there or borrowing one from your hotel, rather than hauling it over and back with you.

 What to Wear in London: